DesModder/DesModder/src/preload/replacementHelpers/replacements.md

 ### `*Module*`

-`*Module*` takes exactly one argument, the module name to apply this block's replacements to.
+`*Module*` takes at least one argument, the module names to apply this block's replacements to.
 Example usage:

 <!-- prettier-ignore -->
 ```md